safdar-azeem/Builto/README.md

 ## Building Websites Made Simple with Builto:

 Say goodbye to complicated coding and design knowledge!
 Builto's quick web builder tool is your key to creating visually striking websites with ease. – just follow simple steps to make a website for your business, blog, portfolio or online ecommerce store.
 Whether you want to sell things, show your work, share thoughts in a blog, or set up a business site, it's simple.
 Pick from great website designs and make your online space special.
-You'll ask yourself why you didn't start earlier
+You'll ask yourself why you didn't start earlier.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/7y0ol3gof4gxqy8v049w.png)